-- 8.4 Consumer Protection.
+8.4 Consumer Protection.
 If the obligors are consumers, will the purchaser (including a bank acting as purchaser) be required to comply with any consumer protection law of your jurisdiction?
-Briefly, what is required? - 1.
-National regulation on consumer loans.
-In case the lender under a consumer loan agreement assigns the credit rights thereunder, according to Act 16/2011, the borrower (consumer) shall be entitled to raise before the assignee the same defences that would have corresponded to that obligor vis-à-vis the original lender, including set-off, in case those credit rights had not been assigned. - 2.
-National regulation on mortgage loans.
-Please refer to question 8.1 above. - 3.
-Regional regulation on consumer protection.
+Briefly, what is required?

+- (1) National regulation on consumer loans.
+In case the lender under a consumer loan agreement assigns the credit rights thereunder, according to Act 16/2011, the borrower (consumer) shall be entitled to raise before the assignee the same defences that would have corresponded to that obligor vis-à-vis the original lender, including set-off, in case those credit rights had not been assigned. - (2) National regulation on mortgage loans.
+Please refer to question 8.1 above. - (3) Regional regulation on consumer protection.
 Some regional acts impose a notification obligation to the debtor regarding the assignment of the mortgage loan, so that the assignee of the credit right then has locus standi in a foreclosure scenario.
-Notwithstanding the foregoing, and in relation to questions 4.2 and 4.3 above on the requirements for the validity of this assignment, these consumer protection rules do not challenge the validity of the assignment. - 8.5 Currency Restrictions.
+Notwithstanding the foregoing, and in relation to questions 4.2 and 4.3 above on the requirements for the validity of this assignment, these consumer protection rules do not challenge the validity of the assignment.

+8.5 Currency Restrictions.
 Does your jurisdiction have laws restricting the exchange of your jurisdiction's currency for other currencies or the making of payments in your jurisdiction's currency to persons outside the country?

-Subject to currency transfer and dealing restrictions applicable under current UN sanctions, EU sanctions and US sanctions, and to compliance with anti-money laundering/anti-terrorism legislation, there are no restrictions on the exchange of the euro for other currencies or the making of payments in euros to persons outside of Spain.

-8.6 Risk Retention.
+Subject to currency transfer and dealing restrictions applicable under current UN sanctions, EU sanctions and US sanctions, and to compliance with anti-money laundering/anti-terrorism 8.6 Risk Retention.
 Does your jurisdiction have laws or regulations relating to "risk retention"?
 How are securitisation transactions in your jurisdiction usually structured to satisfy those risk retention requirements?

-Yes, Regulation (EU) No 575/2013 of the European Parliament and of the Council of 26 June, 2013, on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012 ("Regulation 575/2013"), recently amended pursuant to Regulation (EU) No 2017/2401 of the European Parliament and of the Council, of 12 December, 2017, amending Regulation (EU) No 575/2013 on prudential requirements for credit institutions and investment firms (hereinafter, the "CRR Amendment Regulation"), with a hierarchy of three different calculation methods and specific rules on prudential treatment for credit institutions investing in STS securitisations.
+Yes, Regulation (EU) No 575/2013 of the European Parliament and of the Council of 26 June, 2013, on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012 ("Regulation 575/2013"), amended pursuant to Regulation (EU) No 2017/2401 of the European Parliament and of the Council, of 12 December, 2017, amending Regulation (EU) No 575/2013 on prudential requirements for credit institutions and investment firms (hereinafter, the "CRR Amendment Regulation"), with a hierarchy of three different calculation methods and specific rules on prudential treatment for credit institutions investing in STS securitisations.

 Amongst those requirements, there is a rule on the retained interest of the issuer.
-In this regard, an institution, other than when acting as an originator, a sponsor or original lender, shall be exposed to the credit risk of a securitisation position in its trading book or nontrading book only if the originator, sponsor or original lender has explicitly disclosed to the institution that it will retain, on an ongoing basis, a material net economic interest which, in any event, shall not be less than 5%.
+In this regard, an institution, other than when acting as an originator, a sponsor or original lender, shall be exposed to the credit risk of a securitisation position in its trading book or non-trading book only if the originator, sponsor or original lender has explicitly disclosed to the institution that it will retain, on an ongoing basis, a material net economic interest which, in any event, shall not be less than 5%.